okvik/lu9/README.md

 ### Building and installing

-Building and installing lu9 is simple: clone this repository and run `mk install`.
-The build will automatically clone and build all the dependencies.
+Building and installing lu9 is simple: grab this repository, pull the dependencies, and run `mk install`.

 	; git/clone https://git.sr.ht/~kvik/lu9
+	; mk pull
 	; mk install

-Only lu9 binary and Lua modules get installed into the system.
+Only the lu9 binary and Lua modules get installed into the system.
 The binary is statically linked so no C libraries have to be installed.

-The provided `mkfile` can pull any updates to lu9 and its dependencies.

-	; mk pull
-	; mk install

 ### Usage